All Episodes

 Well, I think that's a pretty good strategy.

-You have why can't you get the thirty minutes with the president?
+Why can't you get the 30 minutes with the president?

-I mean, uh look, I got to give you credit and some of the other candidates' credit.
+I mean, look, I got to give you credit and some of the other candidates credit.

 You know what?

-You know, I'm reading Jeb Bush's comments, McCain's comments, and you know, John Kasich's comments and Lindsey Graham's obsession with the president.
+You know, I'm reading Jeb Bush's comments, McCain's comments, and John Kasich's comments and Lindsey Graham's obsession with the president.

-Yeah, and the interesting thing for me is is the way I've looked at it is um I think this is the best cabinet.
+Yeah, and the interesting thing for me is the way I've looked at it is I think this is the best cabinet.

-This this cabinet has so far exceeded my expectations.
+This cabinet has so far exceeded my expectations.

 Even some who I am now having some disagreements, I think they're better than Reagan's cabinet.